-atg airports offer a wide range of airfield lighting solutions including runway lighting and runway edge lighting.
+atg Airports offer a wide range of airfield lighting solutions including runway lighting, runway edge lighting and threshold lighting.
 Click an image below to see more information about specific models.

 There are many different designs with regards to runway lighting, and the applications that are required is dependent on the category of the airfield, whether it be CATI, CATII, CATIII.
 Also the position at which the lighting fixtures are installed will regulate whether inset type, or elevated products are used.

 Runway edge lights are generally steady white lights that show the edge or the usable part of a runway.
 On instrument runways, the white lights will change to yellow when approaching the end of the runway length , and then they turn red as the aircraft reaches the end of the runway.

 There are several categories of runway edge lighting, high-intensity (HIRL), medium-intensity (MIRL) or low-intensity (LIRL) all of which are designed to meet different criterial of international standards.

 Runway Centerline Lighting System (L-850A) – On precision runways, a runway centerline light system is installed, with white lights spaced at pre-determined intervals on the centerline of the runway.
 Towards the end of the runway the coding of the lights change to alternate red and then all red, thus indicating to pilots, the length of runway remaining.